Warner Bros. Pictures is saving cinema.

 Piracy versus the Theater Attendee Problem

 Does same-day release hurt cinemas?
 This is a tough question to answer.
 One study (and I stress ONE STUDY), found piracy is a bigger issue when a film leaks pre-release.
-Leaked films can impact the box office by a revenue decline of up to 11 percent.
-On the flipside, when films end up on pirate sites post-release it might help increase the box office take.
+Leaked films can impact box office revenue by up to 11 percent.
+On the flip side, when films end up on pirate sites post-release, it might help boost box-office takings.

 The increase could be due to more people having an opportunity to join in the overall discussion.
 Cinema attendance frequency has been well studied.
-We know only a small portion of the population goes to the cinema on a regular basis.
-According to one survey, only 14 percent of participants said they went to the cinema more than once per month.
+We know that only a small portion of the population goes to the cinema regularly.
+According to one survey, only 14 percent of participants reported going to the cinema more than once per month.
 Forty percent of participants said they went to the cinema less than once a month.
 A whopping 46 percent said once a year or less.
-If those 46 percenters can now access a film same-day release it could add to the social media hype.
+If those 46 percenters can now access a film on the same day of its release, it could add to the social media hype.
 It could push those 40 percenters to make that their film of choice.

 All of that said, the school’s still out.
 We’ve never had a steady flow of big-budget films doing same-day releases.
 We won’t have accurate numbers on the impact of same-day release until that happens.
 It’s completely understandable why a filmmaker like Villeneuve wouldn’t want to be part of that experiment.